Growth Hormone with Stimulation (Blood)

 You may need this test if your healthcare provider suspects that you have a growth

-Your child might need this test if he or she has these signs:
+Your child might need this test if they have these symptoms:

-Slow growth, or in the lower third percentile for height
+Slow growth, or growth in the lower third percentile for height

-Short stature for his or her age, or less than 0.5 percentile for age height
+Short stature for their age, or less than 0.5 percentile for age height

 What other tests might I have along with this test?